Maybe Accepting Guests

 Music, Movies, and Books

 We will talk about this in person if you are interested.
-I usually read a lot (reaching peaks of 1 or 2 books a day at times).
+I usually read a lot, unless I'm focussing on learning a language; in that case I might not read anything except the news for many months.
 I don't watch enough movies, as I always wait for rainy days and in the end I go walk in the rain.
 I tend to listen too much to the same songs, so please be welcome to show me new stuff.

 One Amazing Thing I’ve Done